-A. Requirements
+Requirements

-- 1. Representatives of the AMS, Fruit and Vegetable Program, SCI Division (USDA Inspector) must perform the inspection (see section IX.
-A of the Master Solicitation).
-The cost of inspection, samples taken for inspection, mailing of review samples submitted for evaluation, and any chemical analysis required for testing shall be for the account of the Contractor. - 2.
-USDA inspection of fresh citrus must be performed at destination.
-The number (count) of packages shall be certified by Federal or Federal-State Inspection Service (see section IX.
-A of the Master Solicitation).
+1. Representatives of the AMS, Specialty Crops Program, SCI Division (USDA Inspector) must perform the inspection (see the Master Solicitation).
+The cost of inspection, samples taken for inspection, mailing of review samples submitted for evaluation, and any chemical analysis required for testing shall be for the account of the Contractor.

+- 2. USDA inspection of fresh citrus must be performed at destination (unless otherwise specified in the Solicitation/IFB).
+The number (count) of packages shall be certified by Federal or Federal-State Inspection Service (see the Master Solicitation).
 The acceptability of the quality and packing of the product must be evidenced by certificates issued by the USDA Inspector. - 3.
 Representative sample units will be graded according to the Regulations Governing Inspection and Certification of Fresh Vegetables and Related Products (7 C.F.R. part 51), and United States Standards for Condition of Food Containers (7 C.F.R. part 42.140), effective on the date of the Solicitation/IFB.

-B. Procedures
+Procedures

 The Contractor must give the USDA Inspector at least 72 hours advance notice when scheduling inspection service.
-Contractors are encouraged to submit requests for inspection in writing via form FV-237 (Record of Request for Inspection or Reinspection of Food Products) with verifiable receipt notice, such as fax log, to alleviate possible miscommunication.
+Contractors are encouraged to submit requests for inspection in writing via form FV-237 (Record of Request for Inspection or Re- inspection of Food Products) with verifiable receipt notice, such as fax log, to alleviate possible miscommunication.
 Requests can also be made electronically using the following link: http://eforms.ams.usda.gov/#CustomersFV